 Texarkana is a medium-sized city located in the state of Texas.
 With a population of 37,333 people and nine constituent neighborhoods, Texarkana is the 82nd largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Texarkana is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Texarkana is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Texarkana who work in sales jobs (13.33%), office and administrative support (12.02%), and healthcare (9.25%).
+Overall, Texarkana is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Texarkana who work in sales jobs (13.85%), office and administrative support (10.75%), and healthcare (9.05%).

 Texarkana is an extremely ethnically-diverse city.
 The people who call Texarkana home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Texarkana residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Texarkana include German, English, African, and French .
+Important ancestries of people in Texarkana include Irish, English, German, French, and Scots-Irish.

 The most common language spoken in Texarkana is English.
 Other important languages spoken here include Spanish and Chinese.